How long does counselling take?

 What kind of training do you have?

-I have a master's degree in counselling and am registered with the British Columbia Association of Clinical Counsellors (BCACC).
+I have a master's degree in counselling and am registered with the British Columbia Association of Clinical Counsellors (BCACC) and the Canadian Counselling and Psychotherapy Association (CCPA).
 I use a range of approaches based on your individual needs and preferences including: Emotionally Focused Therapy for couples (EFT), Interpersonal Psychotherapy (IPT) and Cognitive Behavioural Therapy (CBT).

 There is strong evidence supporting the use of CBT, IPT and couples therapy for postpartum distress.